Goodbye 2025 and good riddance!

 CONCERNING OMEN

-The Honduran presidential election is not over yet.
+The Honduran presidential election is not over yet, after all.

 Unfortunately, TPS or Temporary Protected Status for Hondurans ended on September 8, 2025 after lower court stays were overruled.
 So then unaccompanied minors were put on planes to return alone to an unfamiliar country.